nikitas-theo/nikitas-theo.github.io/_pages/about.md

 I graduated with a BSc & MSc in [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) from the National Technical University of Athens (NTUA).
 I completed my thesis at the [AILS](https://www.ails.ece.ntua.gr/) group of NTUA supervised by Prof. [Giorgos Stamou](https://www.ece.ntua.gr/en/staff/174).
 Our research investigated language modeling with human-like data constraints of at most 100 million words, as part of the 2024 [BabyLM](https://babylm.github.io/) Challenge.

 I interned with the [Machine Teaching](https://machineteaching.mpi-sws.org/) group at [MPI-SWS](https://www.mpi-sws.org/) where I was advised by Prof. [Adish Singla](https://machineteaching.mpi-sws.org/adishsingla.html).
 Our work focused on AI for programming education.
-Given a student's attempt on a known task, we first identify the student's misconception, and then synthesize the student's attempt for a novel but simialr problem.
+Given a struggling student's attempt on a known programming task, we first identify the student's misconception, and then use it simulate student behavior by synthesizing their attempt for a novel but similar problem.

 In the past, I also conducted research on learning brain-derived (fMRI) linguistic representations, working with Prof. [Alexandros Potamianos](https://slp-ntua.github.io/potam/) in the [Speech and Language](https://slp-ntua.github.io/index.html) group at NTUA.